 Islam thus established a firm foothold in South Asia, but attempts to make further advances at this time came to nothing.
 Strong Indian kingdoms such as those of the Gurjara-Pratiharas in the north west, and the Chalukyas and Rashtrakutas in the Deccan, were able to successfully fend off Muslim attacks.
 In the 9th century the Muslim rulers of Sindh and Multan became effectively independent from the Caliph, in Baghdad, and they and their successors seem to have given up further ambitions of territorial advance.

 The general fragmentation of the Islamic Caliphate, however, led in due course to the rise of aggressive Muslim powers in Afghanistan and central Asia.
 These were well-positioned to conduct attacks into northern India, as the Huns, Kushanas, Scythians and Indo-Greeks had done before them from the same region.
-At the very end of the 10th century, a fearsome Turkish leader, Mahmud of Ghazni (in Afghanistan), began launching a succession of devastating raids into India.
+At the very end of the 10th century, a fearsome Turkish leader based in Afghanistan, Mahmud of Ghazni, began launching a succession of devastating raids into India.
 These reached as far east as Kanauj, the most important city of northern India, and as far south as Gujarat.
 Wherever he went Mahmud defeated local Indian rulers, destroyed Hindu temples, killed as many Hindus as he could get hold of, and carried off vast hoards of treasure.

-What Mahmud did not do was occupy new territory.
+What Mahmud did not do, at least on any scale, was occupy Indian territory.
 Nevertheless his campaigns had shown how disunited India had become, fragmented amongst numerous small kingdoms, and how easily they could be picked off one by one.

 Unsurprisingly, other Muslim leaders decided to take advantage of this situation, and at the end of the 12th century Muhammed of Ghor (whose family had replaced that of Mahmud of Ghazni as the rulers of Afghanistan), began a systematic conquest of the subcontinent.
 By the time of his death, in 1206, Muhammed’s armies had conquered a large part of northern India.